• Deutsch

 • Troubleshooting: Isolate bugs that only appear on specific browser or OS versions.

-• Bypassing Simple Blocks: Access content gated to specific browsers.
+• Bypassing simple blocks: Access content gated to specific browsers.

-Method 1: Changing User Agent in Firefox Using `about:config` (Advanced)
+Method 1: Changing User Agent in Firefox Using about:config (Advanced)

-The Mistake: Copying an old, incomplete, or nonsensical User Agent string from an unverified source and using it as your override.
+The mistake: Copying an old, incomplete, or nonsensical User Agent string from an unverified source and using it as your override.

-The Motivation: Rushing to spoof a device and grabbing the first result from a forum without understanding its structure.
+The motivation: Rushing to spoof a device and grabbing the first result from a forum without understanding its structure.

-The "Price": Websites immediately start breaking.
-You'll see "Unsupported Browser" errors, broken CSS, and non-functional JavaScript.
-Critically, security-sensitive sites might block your login attempts, flagging your browser as a non-standard or bot-like client.
-You can waste hours troubleshooting extensions and network settings, unaware you've sabotaged your own browser configuration.
+The cost: Websites start breaking almost immediately—you'll see "Unsupported Browser" errors, broken CSS, and non-functional JavaScript.
+Security-sensitive sites might even block your login attempts, flagging your browser as a non-standard or bot-like client.
+It's easy to waste hours troubleshooting extensions and network settings without realizing the override itself is the problem.

 1. Type about:config into the Firefox address bar and press Enter.
 Acknowledge the warning to proceed.

-3. Select the String option and click the '+' (Add) button.
+3. Select the "String" option and click the '+' (Add) button.

-4. Now, enter the specific string value (User Agent string) you want to use.
-For example, to appear as an iPhone, you would paste: Mozilla/5.0 (iPhone; CPU iPhone OS 13_5 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.1 Mobile/15E148 Safari/604.1.
+4. Enter the User Agent string you want to use.
+For example, to appear as an iPhone, you'd paste something like Mozilla/5.0 (iPhone; CPU iPhone OS 13_5 like Mac OS X) AppleWebKit/605.1.15 (KHTML, like Gecko) Version/13.1.1 Mobile/15E148 Safari/604.1.
 Click the checkmark to save.

-How to Reset Your User Agent in Firefox `about:config`
+How to Reset Your User Agent in Firefox about:config

 Device/Browser